ArtemisLemon/OOCP/README.md

 - Save(xmi)

 ## 2 Compliers:
-- XMI2Choco : which makes a Choco Model from an XMI file
+- XMI2Choco : which makes a Choco Model from an XMI file (Can solve after this comiplation, to check against meta-model)
 - OCL2Choco : which adds to the Choco Model from an OCL file

 ## .var() Annotation